 Posted in Accessibility, Air Quality, Environmental Health, Fragrance, Friendship

-Tagged allergies, asthma, environmental sensitivities, fragrance chemicals, fragrance-free, IAQ, invisible disabilities, MCS, petrochemicals, phthalates
+Tagged allergies, asthma, environmental sensitivities, fragrance chemicals, fragrance-free, holidays, IAQ, invisible disabilities, MCS, petrochemicals, phthalates

 Canada’s top medical journal, the Canadian Medical Association Journal (CMAJ), says